eliotwinder/questionandanswer/README.md

 - uncomment 'dummyData' function call at the end of app.js

-Please note that todos.txt contains remaining work to be done on the app
+Please note that todos.txt contains remaining work to be done on the app **This app is not secure unless refactored to use https/ssl